Baby’s First Foodsby Elizabeth MacDonald

 Cauliflower.
 Wonderfully filled with Folate, Potassium, and Vitamin C Once you have tried several foods without issue, feel free to mix and match them to create delicious food combinations.

-It is also believed that a baby’s earliest solid should be mostly animal foods since the digestive system is better equipped to supply the enzymes for digestion of fats and proteins rather than carbohydrates.
-Current research suggests introducing nutrient-dense meat such as liver as a first food. (source)
+It is also believed that a baby’s earliest solid should be mostly animal foods since the digestive system is better equipped to supply the enzymes for digestion of fats and proteins rather than carbohydrates. (source)

 Children need high levels of fat throughout growth and development.
 Healthy fats give energy and help build muscle and bone.
 Animal fats provide vitamins A and D necessary for protein and mineral assimilation, normal growth and hormone production.
 Including a range of stable saturated fats (such as real butter, meat, coconut oil) and monounsaturated fats (avocados and high quality olive oils) ensure your child is getting the quality fats he needs.